syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 curl --silent --location --output dependencies/elastic-operator.yaml https://download.elastic.co/downloads/eck/2.8.0/operator.yaml
 ```

-Once stored locally, you will need to add these dependencies to the Promise file.
-The dependencies are added as a list under `dependencies` which can tricky with formatting and require some subtle white space changes.
+Once stored locally, you will need to add these Dependencies to the Promise file.
+The Dependencies are added as a list under `dependencies` which can tricky with formatting and require some subtle white space changes.

 #### Download the WorkerResourcesBuilder